microsoft/microcode/SUPPORT.md

 ## Microsoft Support Policy

-Support for MicrocCde is limited to the resources listed above.
+Support for MicroCode is limited to the resources listed above.